jamsocket/y-sweet/crates/y-sweet/README.md

 - Deploys as a native Linux process, or as a WebAssembly module on Cloudflare's edge.
 - Provides document-level access control via client tokens.
 - Written in Rust with a focus on stability and performance, building on the excellent [y-crdt](https://github.com/y-crdt/y-crdt/) library.

+## `y-sweet` crate

+The y-sweet crate is primarily intended to be used as a binary, but can also be used as a library.
+See `main.rs` for usage examples.